-Starts at 11:00 AM in Hancock crosses the Portage Lift Bridge and ends at Dee Stadium in Houghton an for more formation
+Starts at 11:00 AM in Hancock crosses the Portage Lift Bridge and ends at Dee Stadium in Houghton

 The Parade of Nations and Multicultural Festival is a celebration of cultural diversity in the Keweenaw.
 This year we will recognize and celebrate the wide variety of people, food and cultures here in our Houghton, Hancock and surrounding communities.